Trump orders strikes on Iran-backed Houthi rebels in Yemen and issues new warning

-WEST PALM BEACH, Fla. — (AP) — President Donald Trump said he ordered a series of airstrikes on Yemen's capital, Sanaa, on Saturday, promising to use "overwhelming lethal force" until Iranian-backed Houthi rebels cease their attacks on shipping along a vital maritime corridor.
+WEST PALM BEACH, Fla. — (AP) — President Donald Trump said he ordered a series of airstrikes on the Houthi-held areas in Yemen on Saturday, promising to use "overwhelming lethal force" until Iranian-backed Houthi rebels cease their attacks on shipping along a vital maritime corridor.
+The Houthis said 13 civilians were killed in the capital, Sanaa.

 “Our brave Warfighters are right now carrying out aerial attacks on the terrorists’ bases, leaders, and missile defenses to protect American shipping, air, and naval assets, and to restore Navigational Freedom,” Trump said in a social media post.
 “No terrorist force will stop American commercial and naval vessels from freely sailing the Waterways of the World.”

-The Houthis reported a series of explosions in their territory Saturday evening.
-Images circulating online show plumes of black smoke over the area of the Sanaa airport complex, which includes a sprawling military facility.
-The extent of the damage was not yet clear.
+The Houthis reported explosions in their territory Saturday evening, in Sanaa and the northern province of Saada, the rebels' stronghold on the border with Saudi Arabia.
+Images online showed plumes of black smoke over the area of the Sanaa airport complex, which includes a sprawling military facility.

+At least 13 people were killed, said Anees al-Asbahi, spokesman for the Houthi-run health ministry.
+In a statement on social media, he said another nine were wounded.

+A U.S. official said this was the beginning of air strikes on Houthi targets that are expected to continue.
+The official spoke on the condition of anonymity because they were not authorized to talk to the press.

 Earlier this month, Israel halted all aid coming into Gaza and warned of "additional consequences" for Hamas if their fragile ceasefire in the war isn't extended as negotiations continue over starting a second phase.

-The Houthi rebels have targeted over 100 merchant vessels with missiles and drones, sinking two vessels and killing four sailors during their campaign targeting military and civilian ships after the start of the war between Israel and Hamas in late 2023 until January of this year, when a tenuous ceasefire in Gaza took effect.
+The Houthis had targeted over 100 merchant vessels with missiles and drones, sinking two vessels and killing four sailors, during their campaign targeting military and civilian ships between the start of the war between Israel and Hamas in late 2023 and January of this year, when this ceasefire in Gaza took effect.

-The attacks greatly raised the Houthis’ profile as they faced economic problems and launched a crackdown targeting any dissent and aid workers at home amid Yemen’s decade-long stalemated war that’s torn apart the Arab world’s poorest nation.
+The attacks raised the Houthis’ profile as they faced economic and other problems at home amid Yemen’s decade-long stalemated war that’s torn apart the Arab world’s poorest nation.

+The Houthi media office said the U.S. strikes hit a residential neighborhood in Sanaa’s northern district of Shouab.
+Residents said at least four airstrikes rocked the Eastern Geraf neighborhood there, terrifying women and children.

+The Eastern Geraf is home to Houthi-held military facilities and a headquarters for the rebels' political bureau, located in a densely populated area.

 The United States, Israel and Britain have previously hit Houthi-held areas in Yemen.
 Israel’s military declined to comment.

-The Houthi media office said the U.S. strikes hit “a residential neighborhood” in Sanaa’s northern district of Shouab.
-Sanaa residents said at least four airstrikes rocked the Eastern Geraf neighborhood in Shouab district, terrifying women and children in the area.

-The Saturday operation against the Houthis was conducted solely by the U.S., according to a U.S. official.
-It was the first strike on the Yemen-based Houthis under the second Trump administration, and it comes after a period of relative quiet in the region.
+However, Saturday's operation was conducted solely by the U.S., according to a U.S. official.
+It was the first strike on the Yemen-based Houthis under the second Trump administration.

-Such broad-based and pre-planned missile strikes against the Houthis were done multiple times by the Biden administration in response to frequent attacks by the Houthis against commercial and military vessels in the region.
+Such broad-based missile strikes against the Houthis were carried out multiple times by the Biden administration in response to frequent attacks by the Houthis against commercial and military vessels in the region.

 Trump announced the strikes as he spent the day at his Trump International Golf Club in West Palm Beach, Florida.